endojs/Jessie/README.md

 ## Additional Dynamic Restrictions of SES

-The Realms and Frozen Realms shim are designed to accommodate initialize-time vetted shim code, to customize the realm's primordials prior to freezing.
+The Realms and Frozen Realms shims are designed to accommodate initialize-time vetted shim code, to customize the realm's primordials prior to freezing.
 A component of SES is just such a shim, which customizes the primordials to better support defensive